Skip to Content

 How Lighting Affects SW AG

-If your room faces north you will find that this color shows more of the blue undertones and gives a cooler look.
+If your room faces north you will find that this color shows more of the purple undertones and gives a cooler look.
 I recently painted my daughter’s bedroom and this is the feel I am getting from the paint color.
 It’s cooler but still has a cozy feel.

 If your room faces south then you will generally have a warm feel to the room because of the natural light so that will make the paint color take on that warmer tone of the greige.